 Don’t be misled or discouraged by the appearance of these activities.
 Some may have been made for children, but the way older adults experience them is completely different.

 For example, a toy tool box might allow dad to safely recreate happy memories of the home repairs he made to keep the house in great shape.
 A Saturday Morning Post puzzle could take your spouse back to their childhood.
-The singing puppy gives warm hugs and its cheerful song brings a smile to anyone’s face.
-(At the conference, the entire room spontaneously clapped and sang along when Ann played the song!)
+The singing puppy gives warm hugs and its cheerful song brings a smile to anyone’s face and will likely have you spontaneously clapping and singing along.

-Even though these activities have been stereotyped as children’s toys, don’t let that stop you from offering them to your older adult.
-If an activity engages them, brings joy, and reduces troubling behaviors, who cares what the label says?
+Even though these activities have been stereotyped and marketed as children’s toys, don’t let that stop you from offering them to your older adult.
+If an activity engages them, brings joy, and reduces challenging behaviors, who cares what the label says?

 12 engaging activities for seniors with dementia or Alzheimer’s